ypid/ansibleRole-Sudo/README.md

 ```

-The result file from the defenition above (without comments and additional info)
+The result file from the defenition above (Note user root is not touched and hadcoded in the template)

 ```
 	Defaults        env_reset